 How to connect a mouse to iPad

-1. First of all, you will need to purchase a Lightning to USB Cable, available on Amazon.
-It looks like this:
+1. First of all, you will need to purchase a Lightning to USB Cable that looks like this:

 The price for such a gadget is really low and it’s extremely useful to have one on hand.
 I have linked to one with a long cable (2 feet or 0.6 meters) and a nice wheel to prevent it from getting tangled.